TokenEngineeringCommunity/website/docs/getting-started-welcome.md

 sidebar_label: Welcome
 ---

-The Token Engineering Community is here to answer the following question: "What does it take to do token engineering, and how we can do it together?"
+The Token Engineering Community is here to answer the following question: "What does it take to do token engineering, and how can we forward this nascent discipline together?"

 ## So what is "token engineering?"